A fractional representation approach to the robust regulation problem for MIMO systems: Introduction

 In addition to theoretical results, several controller design procedures related to the given existence results are proposed.
-They generalize the ideas for constructing robustly regulating controllers of \cite{LaakkonenPohjolainen2015, Vidyasagar, Laakkonen2016} to the general algebraic framework.
+They generalize the ideas for constructing robustly regulating controllers \cite{Vidyasagar, LaakkonenPohjolainen2015, Laakkonen2016} to the general algebraic framework.
 In addition, a new method of constructing the internal model one element at a time is proposed.
 It allows revising an already existing controller by including additional parts into its internal model thus extending the class of regulated signals.

 Two examples are given to illustrate the proposed controller design procedures and theoretical results.
 The first example involves a reference signal with an infinite number of unstable poles making the design procedure complicated.
 This demonstrates how the choice of the ring $\stable$ depends on the problem at hand and underlines the importance of the general approach.
 In the second example with one dimensional heat equation, it is shown that one may be able to carry out the design procedure using approximations of the plant transfer matrix.
 This way one does not need to find the closed form of the plant transfer matrix which is a considerable benefit.
+In addition, the controller of this example is easily verified to be causal even though the controller design method does not directly imply causality.
+This shows that the results presented in this paper that do not directly imply causality are also relevant and interesting.

 The remaining part of this paper is structured as follows.
 The preliminary definitions, notations and stability results are introduced in Section \ref{sec:Preliminaries}.
 The problem formulation is given in Section \ref{sec:Problem}.
 Section \ref{sec:IMP} is devoted to the internal model principle.
 In Section \ref{sec:Simplification}, simplification of the internal model is discussed in term of fractional ideals.
 Solvability of the robust regulation problem is studied in Section \ref{sec:Solv}.
-In addition, controller design is addressed and a parametrization of all robustly regulating congrollers is proposed.
+In addition, controller design is addressed and a parametrization of all robustly regulating controllers is proposed.
 The theoretical results and design procedures are illustrated by two examples in Section \ref{sec:Example}.
 Finally, the obtained results are summarized and discussed in Section \ref{sec:Conclusions}.